 With your content types identified, it’s time to think about who can tell your stories best.
 If your primary storytelling medium is articles, quality writers and editors are a must.
 Writing financial stories, unlike educational articles with tips and how-to approaches, is a journalistic style that’s difficult to pull off without the right instincts, training and experience.

 If live-action video is your preferred medium, careful consideration must go into whom you feature on camera.
 Two great options are your own people in-house and your clients.

 Your in-house subject matter experts have the pulse of the client base and can tell powerful, relatable stories with that intel in mind.
 And having your clients tell your brand’s story on your behalf is invaluable.

 Partnering with third-party experts is effective in providing your audience with a known entity.
-Ideally, this third-party expert has a popular blog and a strong social presence, allowing you to leverage those followers and bring them to your content hub.
+Ideally, this third-party expert has a popular blog and a strong social presence, allowing you to tap into that following and bring them to your content hub.

 Think of the last story you read, watched or listened to.
 Did you relate that story to your own experiences?
 Were you compelled to post your reaction on social media or call a friend and discuss how the story impacted you?

-Stories are personal.
-People want to share them.
-Whether it's on social media, a blog platform, via website comments or other avenues, people to react to your story by sharing their own.
+People want to share their stories.
+Whether it’s on social media, a blog platform, via website comments or other avenues, people to react to stories by sharing their own.
 You never know what kind of user-generated content may come out of that kind of forum.

 Don’t forget to look within your own walls, either.
 Sharing these stories internally creates awareness among employees and fosters buy-in for future content efforts.
 Remember, as a financial services firm, stories reside with your people in the field.

-Implementing a process to bring those stories to life isn’t easy, but following these five steps can help form a foundation for content marketing success.
+Implementing a financial storytelling process isn’t easy, but following these five steps can help form a foundation for content marketing success.